HariSekhon/Jenkins/README.md

         // deploy to Kubernetes via ArgoCD
         argoDeploy()

-        // see under vars/ for many more useful functions }
+        // see groovy files under vars/ for more documentation, details and many more useful functions }
     }
   }